rainrisa/telegraf-file-sharing/README.md

 ## Features

-- Broadcast messages with stats
+- Broadcast messages with stats, limit, and offset
 - Share any kind of messages
 - You are free to set as many force channels and groups as you want
 - Support db (MongoDB) and no db (in memory), just in case you want to quickly share some files without the need of database